Find out why removing dairy products, such as milk, and more from our diets could be having a negative effect on our health.

 Your body requires a regular intake of calcium in order to function properly.
-If you don't get enough your body instead takes existing calcium from your bones, which causes you to lose bone mass.
+If you don't get enough, your body instead takes existing calcium from your bones, which causes you to lose bone mass.
 Bone mass loss causes your bones to become porous and brittle, and puts you at higher risk of developing osteoporosis.

-But new research has revealed that in many parts of the world, low calcium intake may be putting the majority of us at an increased risk of osteoporosis and fractures.
+Research has revealed that in many parts of the world, low calcium intake may be putting the majority of us at an increased risk of osteoporosis and fractures.